idaholab/TMAP8/doc/content/verification_and_validation/val-2a.md

 S = F \frac{1.5}{\sigma \sqrt{2 \pi}} \exp \left( - \frac{(x - \mu )^2}{2 \sigma^2} \right),
 \end{equation}

-where $F$ is the implantation flux provided in [val-2a_flux_and_pressure_TMAP4], $\sigma = 2.4 \times 10^{-9}$ m is the characteristic width of the normal distribution, and $\mu = 14 \times 10^{-9}$ m is the depth of the normal distribution from the upstream side.
+where $F$ is the implantation flux provided in [val-2a_flux_and_pressure_TMAP4], $\sigma = 2.4 \times 10^{-9}$ m is the characteristic width of the normal distribution, and $\mu = 14 \times 10^{-9}$ m is the depth of the normal distribution from the upstream side. [eq:normal_distribution] uses the same factor of 1.5 from [!cite](longhurst1992verification) to better correspond to implantation of experiment from [!cite](anderl1985tritium).
 The comparison between the normal distribution from TMAP8 and piecewise function from TMAP4 is shown in [val-2a_normal_distribution].
 The normal distribution has a similar distribution to the piecewise function, but the distribution profile is closer to the expected implantation profile.

 !media comparison_val-2a.py
        image_name=val-2a_comparison_normal_distribution.png